samlikesphysics/samlikesphysics.github.io/index.markdown

 Vitae](/assets/docs/loomis-cv.pdf)' %} contains a detailed summary
 of my past and ongoing experiences---but I'll list the quick facts here too.

+I got my PhD. at UC Davis in Jim Crutchfield's lab {% sidenote "Jim" "[Complexity Sciences Center](http://csc.ucdavis.edu/Welcome.html)" %}.
 My dissertation work focused on how complex systems process information, exploring applications in quantum computing, machine learning, and most recently in carbon policy analysis.
 These are not as far apart as they might seem.
 The same laws of statistics